 Fixed fee.
-The board of directors has set the base remuneration for non-executive directors at €35,000, additional remuneration for the chairman of the board of directors at €20,000, additional remuneration for the chairman of the audit committee of the board of directors at €10,000 and additional remuneration for the chairman of the remuneration and nomination committee of the board of directors at €8,000.
+The board of directors has set the annual base remuneration for non-executive directors at \in 35,000, additional remuneration for the chairperson of the board of directors at \in 20,000, additional remuneration for the chairperson of the audit committee of the board of directors at \in 10,000 and additional remuneration for the chairperson of the remuneration committee of the board of directors at \in 8,000.

 Long-term incentive plan.
 The board of directors intends to incentivize the non-executive directors by issuing options from time to time to be able to attract and retain well-qualified non-executive directors in connection with the argenx Employee Stock Option Plan.
 The board of directors grants options to the non-executive directors on the recommendation of the remuneration and nomination committee.
-Such option grants are based on an option allocation scheme established by the board of directors pursuant to our Employee Stock Option Plan.
+Such option grants are based on an option allocation scheme established by the board of directors pursuant to the argenx Employee Stock Option Plan.
 The conditions of our option plan apply to our non-executive directors, as set forth in "-argenx Employee Stock Option Plan."